beyond88/woo-free-product-sample/readme.txt

 4.Added Product as Free Sample in Cart Page.
 5.Display in Checkout Page.
 6.Display in Order Receive Page.
 7.Display in Order Detail Page.

-== Author  ==
+== Frequently Asked Questions ==

-If needs any modification please feel free to contact with the author (muhin.cse.diu@gmail.com).
-For instants response, WhatsApp : 8801745468682
+= Does it work with WooCommerce Measurement Price Calculator plugin? =

+Yes, it will work with WooCommerce Measurement Price Calculator plugin.

+= Does it work with any WordPress theme? =

+Yes, it will work with any standard WordPress theme.

 == Installation ==